 A training program is organized every year for the benefit of Final year students on "Introduction to Research project", for the final year UG students who are required to undertake research dissertation work wherein detailed inputs are provided to facilitate the students to understand the various procedures and formalities which are required to be followed/carried out successfully to complete the research project.
 Qualified Academicians with Ph.D. are invited to be the resource persons for training program.

-IQAC Regularly motivates the faculties to attained Workshops, Training and sensitising programs on Research conducted at various other institutions and also in the host institution
+IQAC Regularly motivates the faculties to attained Workshops, Training and sensitising programs on Research conducted at various other institutions; however the IQAC has plans of conducting such workshop on Research in the year 2015.